 The last of my touring mates was heading home after the Beer Battered Seadogs tour.
 I had taken Karl and Tony for lunch at the Australian Bar in Soi 11 before we enjoyed a relaxing leg and foot massage on Soi 5.

-Last-minute shopping had been purchased by the lads at MBK which was followed by the slowest served strawberry smoothie in history, in the plush Siam Center.
+Last-minute shopping had been purchased by the lads at MBK, which was followed by the slowest served strawberry smoothie in history, in the plush Siam Center.

 I was now ready for some ‘me time’.
 The boys headed back to check out of our fine Bally D Varee Diva Suites on Soi 20 before they headed to the Crossbar for the Birmingham City v Wolves game to say goodbye to Steve, Vaughan and Brian.

-For me, it was a step into the adventure of local Bangkok transport and I couldn’t wait.
-The BTS Skytrain took me to the northern terminus of Mo Chit from where I looked down on the enormous Chatuchak Weekend Market and to my delight the row of bus stops.
-My earlier research had offered me a list of buses heading close to the Thupatemee Stadium and fortunately, the 34 service soon arrived.
+For me, it was a step into the adventure of local Bangkok transport, and I couldn’t wait.
+The BTS Skytrain took me to the northern terminus of Mo Chit, from where I looked down on the enormous Chatuchak Weekend Market and, to my delight, the row of bus stops.
+My earlier research had offered me a list of buses heading close to the Thupatemee Stadium, and fortunately, the 34 service soon arrived.

 The bus had seen better days and had a Manchester United large sticker above the driver.
 The driver dunked his mug into a big bucket of water to stay hydrated.
 The engine was right next to my seat up front, so I stood for a while until a seat further back became available.
-Air conditioning was by courtesy of open windows.
+Air conditioning was provided by open windows.
 The ‘clippie’ operated from a little wooden tin.
 I think he charged me 8 Baht (16p).
 It was to be excellent value.

 We went slowly up the fascinating Phahon Yothin Road, past lots of markets and thousands of people.
 This was proper Bangkok.
-To be honest I had moments when I wondered if I was on the correct bus?
+To be honest, I had moments when I wondered if I was on the correct bus.
 Time was passing by as we got stuck in traffic where the Skytrain extension works were being carried out.

-Occasionally I recognised a name like Kasetsart University.
+Occasionally, I recognised a name like Kasetsart University.
 I tried to place it into a virtual map in my mind.
 Not being able to spot the familiar Don Muang Tollway was throwing me.
-When I retraced my footsteps online later I realised I’d been on the same road for a short while with Steve when we took the bus from Minburi looking for the home of Police United the previous March.
+When I retraced my footsteps online later, I realised I’d been on the same road for a short while with Steve when we took the bus from Minburi looking for the home of Police United the previous March.

 My ticket was 120 Baht (around £2.40).
 With a large Coke and some fried skewered meat in hand for 45 Baht (90p), I went upstairs to the Main Stand.
 This was familiar surroundings to me as I’d been to Thupatemee Stadium in March 2013 for a Luk Tapfah Pathum Thani game.
 The club shared the stadium.
 There was a good-sized mixed crowd in attendance.
-As usual, the game kicked off late; this time eight minutes.
+As usual, the game kicked off late; this time, eight minutes.

 Planes soared above every couple of minutes as they came to land at nearby Don Muang Airport.
 Police were cheered on by around 200 away fans.
 In a delicious twist of irony, they were placed in the worst part of the ground, at the far end and a long way from the pitch.

 In the early stages, Police’s attacking midfielder Adnan Barakat was standing out.
-Central’s Ghanaian frontman Issac Honey on loan from BEC Tero Sasana, was proving a handful.
+Central’s Ghanaian frontman, Issac Honny, on loan from BEC Tero Sasana, was proving a handful.
 After around the half-hour mark, Air Force took the lead with a slightly deflected shot at the near post from Hyunjin Lee.
 The Brazilian Valdo was having a fine game for the AFC as he took on opponents with skill.

 It really was a good game.
 Air Force started the game just outside the promotion places against the runaway leaders.
 The home fans on the far side were doing their best to rouse their side.
 The bank blasted out a decent version of ‘When the Saints Go Marching In’.
 It was infinitely preferable to listen to Southampton fans sing it for the twentieth time in a game.

 Police drew level with an absolutely brilliant goal.
-Several one-touch passes gave the home side air sickness before a solo run and finish from Tana Chanabut gave the scoreline a more realistic tint.
+Several one-touch passes gave the home side airsickness before a solo run and finish from Tana Chanabut gave the scoreline a more realistic tint.
 Police were not getting many decisions from the officials, so I thought the equaliser was deserved.

 The scoring in the first period wasn’t done there.
-On forty-three minutes, an Air Force attack ended with the visitor’s Kon Saipanya putting the ball into his own net at the back post while under pressure 2-1 at the break.
+After forty-three minutes, an Air Force attack ended with the visitor’s Kon Saipanya putting the ball into his own net at the back post while under pressure, 2-1 at the break.
 I entered the stand at the far end for some additional photography before heading across to the far open side.
 A fine feature at most grounds is that your ticket allows you to use other stands, as long as the stadium isn’t full.

-Before I went in it was time for another Coke and a carton of small chicken pieces which really put any KFC product in the shade; quality and price-wise.
+Before I went in, it was time for another Coke and a carton of small chicken pieces, which really put any KFC product in the shade, quality and price-wise.
 I nearly repeated the dose, but I was wary of leaving room for later beers!

 The atmosphere was certainly feisty in the cheap seats, but also humorous.
 The presence of a foreigner was greeted with lots of smiles.
 The home fans were excellent with vocal encouragement.
 One of the older fans seemed to be instructing the ball boys not to rush too much in returning the ball when it went out of play.

 The game was ebbing from end to end.
 Air Force had chances to extend the league, but the Police weren’t destined for a swift return to the top flight for nothing.
 Halfway through the second period, it was time for me to make a move.
-I was slightly reluctant, but Port were my team and I wanted to see their 8pm kick-off at TOT.
+I was slightly reluctant, but Port were my team, and I wanted to see their 8pm kick-off at TOT.

 I went through the car park past the numerous vendors and over the Lam Luk Ka Road to flag down a taxi for my second match of the evening.